How to Fix User Profile Cannot Be Loaded Error?

 Restarting the Computer to Boot into Safe Mode

-5. Once the computer restarts, press 5 or F5 to enable Safe Mode with Networking.
+5. Once the computer restarts, press 5 or F5 to boot into Safe Mode with Networking.

-6. After entering Safe Mode, proceed with the following methods to resolve the error.
+6. After entering Safe Mode, try the following methods to resolve the error.

 Opening Registry Editor